parhamrahmani/SAP-UI-Landscape-XML-Modifier/README.md

 </Landscape>
 ```

-The programme may not work properly if the hierarchy is not as expected.
+The programme will not work properly if the hierarchy is not as expected.

 - This programme is not intended to be used for SAP UI Landscape XML files that are already in use.
 It is recommended to